 Old school guys are the main characters in LaLiga.
-A few weeks ago we talked about Suárez, the top scorer, along Messi, with 16 goals.
+A few weeks ago we talked about Suárez (19 goals) and Gerard Moreno (21) for their great season, both behind Messi in the top scorers table, as he has 29 goals.
 I also wrote about Negredo´s second youth at Cádiz.
 They are all difference maker players, key parts with huge numbers.
 In Spain the list is pretty long, not only forward, but in every area of the pitch.
 However, today I am going to focus on a specific player that keeps showing his class year after year and that, despite having had his entire career here, we tend to underestimate.

 José Luis Morales Nogales is a charismatic player; Levante UD´s heart.
 Since he finished his only season in Eibar in 2014, the ‘Commander’ has become the leader of his team.
 He stayed for the transition year in the second division and his excellent performances are one of the keys for Levante to stay in LaLiga every year without struggling too much.

 Morales reached the 200 games with the team from Valencia at the end of January and, he extended his contract until 2023 after their qualification to the Spanish Cup semifinals.
 It is tough to understand why the club has taken so long to renew their bond, as it was going to end in June, as he had already expressed his desire to retire at Levante, despite his level keeps being high.